TheAwiteb/forgejo-guardian/README.md

 ### Structure

+> [!NOTE]
+> The field may start with a version, this version is the required Forgejo
+> version, so you can use this version or later

 In our configuration file you can have the following sections and the global section:

 -   `inactive`: Configuration for cleaning up inactive users